JOSEPHOMOTOSHO/Tobams-User-management/README.md

-# mock-premier-league-api
+# Tobams User Management

 ## About
-An API for serving the latest scores of fixtures of matches in a Mock Premier League
+The API that serves as the back-end for a user management system.

-Admins and Users can:
+Users can:
-* Register (Registering an Admin can only be done by another admin.
-Default admin is created on startup)
+* Register
 * Login

-Admins can:
-* Create, Edit and Delete Teams
-* Create, Edit and Delete Fixtures

-Anyone can:
+Logged in Users can:
-* View Teams and search
-* View Fixtures and search
+* View Dashboard

 ## Tools/Stack